wkim7015/Back_up_0.1/README.md

 3. log function

- This function has required methods for writing a finalized error report in text format style</pre>
+ This function has required methods for writing a finalized error report in text format style.

 4. address function

- This function formats and delivers directory paths to required functions
+ This function formats and delivers directory paths to required functions.

 5. copy function

- This function is to copy all files in a given directory. if they are protected or not found in the path, then the function will raise correspond errors
+ This function is to copy all files in a given directory.
+If they are protected or not found in the path, then the function will raise correspond errors.

 Problems: